smcgustavo/smcgustavo/README.md

 - 👀 I’m interested in data science, machine learning and Web.
-- 🌱 I’m currently on SRGAN's and Autoencoders
+- 🌱 I’m currently on SR neural networks
 - 📫 How to reach me? send me an email!

 <!---